uccross/uccross.github.io/projects.md

 Add open sourced designs to existing test suite for the OpenROAD flow to expand coverage and technology capabilities.
 This includes design specification, configuration and creation of all necessary files for regression testing.
 Souruggested sources : ICCAS benchmarks, opencores, LSOracle for synthesis flow option.

-### Enhance GUI features for [OpenROAD](https://github.com/The-OpenROAD-Project/OpenROAD)
+### Enhance GUI features

   * **Topics**: `GUI`, `Visualization`, `User Interfaces`
   * **Skills**:  C++, Qt
   * **Difficulty**: Medium
   * **Mentor**: Matt Liberty, Vitor Bandeira

-  *
-Develop and enhance visualizations for EDA data and algorithms in the OpenROAD GUI.
+For [OpenROAD](https://github.com/The-OpenROAD-Project/OpenROAD), develop and enhance visualizations for EDA data and algorithms in the OpenROAD GUI.
 Allow deeper understanding of the tool results for users and tool internals for developers.

-### [OpenROAD](https://github.com/The-OpenROAD-Project/OpenROAD)- Automate the Generation of EDA Database Code From a Schema Description
+### Automate OpenDB code Generation

   * **Topics**: `Database`, `EDA`
   * **Skills**:  C++, Python, JSON, Jinja templating
   * **Difficulty**: Medium
   * **Mentor**: Matt Liberty, Tom Spyrou

-Automatic code generation for the OpenDB database which allows improvements to the data model with much less hand coding.
+For [OpenROAD](https://github.com/The-OpenROAD-Project/OpenROAD)- Automatic code generation for the OpenDB database which allows improvements to the data model with much less hand coding.
 Allow the generation of storage, serialization, and callback code from a custom schema description format.

-### Implement an NLP based AI bot for [OpenROAD](https://github.com/The-OpenROAD-Project/OpenROAD) Project Analytics
+### Implement an NLP based AI bot

   * **Topics**: `AI`, `ML`, `Analytics`
   * **Skills**:   Python.
 ML libraries (e.g., Tensorflow, PyTorch)
   * **Difficulty**: Medium
   * **Mentor**: Vitor Bandeira, Indira Iyer Almeida

-The OpenROAD project and several of it's repositories see a good amount of useful discussion in it’s issues and slack channels.
+The [OpenROAD](https://github.com/The-OpenROAD-Project/OpenROAD) project and several of it's repositories see a good amount of useful discussion in it’s issues and slack channels.
 Implement an AI analytics bot that picks relevant discussions and classifies/records them into useful documentation and actionable issues.